SrChip15/android-news-app/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Project License

+In addition to the below copyright license, the author expressly prohibits the use of this project for submission as part of course completion reqiurements to an educational institution or online courses, like Coursera, Udacity, edX and the like.
+Failure to comply is by definition plagiarism and the author is completely absolved from all the consequences arising out of the aforementioned act of plagiarism.
 ```